zyzkaa/huffman-compression/README.md

 Simple Huffman compression and decompression project in C.

 # compression
-Compressin program reads the input file, constructs and sorts a Shannon model, builds a Huffman tree, and generates corresponding coding tables.
+Compressing program reads the input file, constructs and sorts a Shannon model, builds a Huffman tree, and generates corresponding coding tables.
 Finally, it compresses the input file using the Huffman codes and saves the compressed data to a new file.

 ### Outputs:
 1. Unsorted Shannon model (.model)